-If you’re a fan of pizza, you’re likely familiar with the Finnish style of pizza-making.
+If you’re a fan of traditional pizza, you’re likely familiar with the Finnish style of pizza-making.
 This style is characterized by its thin crust and light texture, which is why it’s often compared to New York-style pizza.

 Finnish pizza was first made in the early 1800s by Finnish immigrants who were living in New York City.
-They were looking for a way to make a pizza that was different from the traditional Italian style, and they found success with their Finnish style.
+They were looking for a way to make a pizza that was different from the traditional pizza Italian style, and they found success with their Finnish pizza style.

 There are popular restaurants that have reviews in Finland reading which people decide to go to.
 ReviewsBird is one of the most honest and transparent reviewing platforms in Finland out there.
-The dining experience and all the likes are enlisted by people who have been there.
+The dining experience and all the like are enlisted by people who have been there.

 Types of Dough Used in Finnish Pizza-Making